Computer Basics | Consumer and Legal | Health | Retirement Bound | Senior Living | Social Activities | Vitality Kits |

 - Computer Basics Tutorial – Everything you need to learn about being online, from computer basics to how a computer works, to understanding what the cloud means.

-- Interactive Tutorials – These tutorials from Learning Express Library cover computers and the Internet, and are available in the library or at home to Township residents.
+- Interactive Computer and Software Tutorials – These tutorials from Learning Express Library cover computers, various software and using the internet, and are available in the library or at home to Township residents.

 - Digital Literacy – Links to basic information on getting started, the Internet, computer safety, social networking – all from the federal government.

 - SeniorNet – SeniorNet’s mission is to provide older adults education for and access to computer technologies to enhance their lives.

 - The Senior’s Guide to Computers – Showing you the ins and outs of personal computers using simplified terms, examples, pictures and videos actually described in easy-to-understand English.

 - Identity Theft Protection – The Federal Trade Commission has assembled excellent resources to use if you are a victim of identity theft.

 - Keeping Seniors Safe – A comprehensive site for keeping seniors safe in all aspects.

 - Elder Law of Michigan – This site provides information, advocacy and legal advice for seniors.

 - Lakeshore Legal Aid – Not-for-profit law firm providing free civil legal services to seniors in the community.